 US computer with transabdominal (TA) and transvaginal (TV) transducers that are of varying frequencies (MHz).
 Lower frequencies allow better penetration.
 Higher frequencies allow better near field resolution.
 TA probes are typically lower in frequency than TV probes.

-A urine or fluid-filled bladder is optimal for TA technique to view pelvic contents.
+A urine-filled bladder is optimal for TA technique to view pelvic contents.
 No particular preparation is required for TV imaging.

 The transabdominal technique usually consists of midline sagittal and parasagittal images angled from midline to the periphery of both hemipelves.
 Transverse plane images start at midline overlying the bladder and angle superiorly and inferiorly to image the pelvis.
 If there is limited fluid within the bladder, especially in young children, the transducer can be placed over the lateral aspect of the bladder and directed to the contralateral side for imaging.
 This helps provide a larger amount of fluid for the US beam to traverse and a better working acoustic window.